lordruzki/lordruzki-autobiographical-website/README.md

 ### General Static Structure
 - 🗺️ Nav
 - 🤵 Header
-- 🔎 About
-    - 🏫 Education (Might incorpoortate into Header: Mostly visual.
-Images and headers that showcase where I've gotten my education.
 - 📁 Portfolio
     - ⌨️ Languages: Specifically computer languages.
 This is shown as icons.
 Might not add a header for this section at all.
     - 📐 Projects: All my comp sci projects and what I'v learned from them.
 Both old and new.
 These would include links to the GitHub repos.